dhesse/IN-STK5000-Autumn-2022/slides/Lecture 01 - Introduction.md

 This course deals with the **interfaces of and overlaps** between computer science, statistics, and business (decision making) concepts.
+How does one, using statistical methods and CS concepts, take sound business decisions?

 We will also work on communication and presentation.

 %%%